-Providing additional services during a work hardening program is atypical and must be authorized in advance by the claim manager.
-Documentation must support the billing of additional services.
+Providing separate and additional rehabilitation outpatient physical therapy (PT) or occupational therapy (OT) services to the worker while they're participating in a work rehabilitation program is atypical and must be authorized by the insurer.
+Documentation must support the clinical necessity of additional services.